Perspective | The Supreme Court is leaking. That’s a good thing.

 Nonetheless, there is likely some truth to these various arguments.
 If the media provided live coverage of the court’s deliberations — to take the idea of transparency to an extreme — perhaps the justices might become more explicitly partisan or more rigid in their thinking.
 If votes were publicized immediately, justices might be unwilling to back off their initial positions (as sometimes happens now).
 And when justices did change their minds, disappointed litigants (and the public) might be less willing to accept decisions if they knew the cases almost went the other way.

 But no one is proposing “leaking” on that scale.
 The question instead is whether near-total secrecy goes too far.
 Confidentiality obligations currently are lifelong, and — what’s more — justices get to decide when, if ever, to make their papers public.
-Retired justice David H. Souter, for example, won’t release his until 50 years after his retirement.
+Those of retired justice David H. Souter, for example, will be made available 50 years after his death.

 Another problem is that confidentiality norms cover matters that go well beyond legal arguments.
 One prominent federal appellate judge likened a Supreme Court clerkship to “membership in a family,” with similar duties of loyalty.
 That analogy has become harder to take seriously after that very judge, Alex Kozinski, ultimately resigned after more than a dozen women claimed he had sexually harassed them at work.
 The first clerk to speak out about Kozinski has movingly described her struggle to reconcile her need to speak with her strict confidentiality obligations.